ratify-project/ratify-web/docs/reference/deprecation-notice.md

 - **Impact**:
   Users will need to migrate to the new [KeyManagementProvider](./custom%20resources/key-management-providers.md) CRD for existing Certificatestore resources.
 - **Replacement/Alternative**:
-  Use the new `KeyManagementProvider` CRD instead.
+  Use the new `KeyManagementProvider` CRD instead, which is supported since v1.2.0.
 - **Action Required**:
 - Follow the [migration guide](./custom%20resources/key-management-providers.md#migrating-from-certificatestore-to-kmp) to migrate existing CertificateStore resources to KeyManagementProvider resources.